CaptainCodeman/firestore-converter/README.md

 ### Result

-We can now load an save data easily from both client and server, using a single definition of the data converter class.
+We can now load and save data easily from both client and server, using a single definition of the data converter class.